milliebase/gathenhielmska/README.md

 ## The project

-A cross programme project between Web developers, Digital designers.
+A cross programme project between Web developers and Digital designers.

 The goal was to build a landing page for Gathenhielmska Huset with WordPress as CMS.